matomo-org/developer-documentation/docs/jstracker-core.md

 A test also needs to be added unless it isn't possible.
 We also add a test to the `"API methods"` test group to ensure the function is exposed.

+In most cases we'll also create a new FAQ on our [matomo.org](https://matomo.org) website.

 ## Tests

 See [adding tests guide](https://developer.matomo.org/guides/enrich-js-tracker#adding-tests).